 Differential diagnosis of postpartum low mood

 |Timing|| || || |

-- Definition: depressive symptoms or thoughts of suicide in patients with a limited life expectancy
+- Depressive symptoms or thoughts of suicide are common in patients with a limited life expectancy.

 Depression in children and adolescents